kentlizardo/kentlizardo.github.io/_tabs/about.md

 - Pixel art icon for specific site paths

 ### What are your interests?
-- Video games as both art and software.
-The topics mentioned below are ones I am always interested in researching and implementing.
+- **Video games as both art and software**: The topics mentioned below are ones I am always interested in researching and implementing.
-	- Graphics and VFX programming.
+	- Graphics and VFX programming
-	- Procedural generation.
+	- Procedural generation
-	- User experience and accessibility.
+	- User experience and accessibility
-- TTRPGs.
-I've only played and dmed D&D 5E but want to try Call of Cthulhu and Pathfinder 2E.
+- **TTRPGs**: I've only played and dmed D&D 5E but want to try Call of Cthulhu and Pathfinder 2E.
-  - Making character concepts and art.
+  - Creating character concepts and art
   - Worldbuilding.
 I've experimented with using GIS Tools like leaflet and mapbox for making homebrew worlds come to life.
-- Digital art.
-However, I am more experienced with pixel art.
+- **Digital art**, though pixel art has been my main focus for longer.
-- Software development (as a hobby).
-I'm always trying to improve and learn more about conventions, best practices, and techniques so that I can use them in my own workflows and processes.
+- **Software development** (with regards to my personal growth): I am always exercising effort to ingrain new lessons into my natural thought process for coding, for my code quality to consistently grow while my quick development speed stays at a consistent pace.
+Part of this growth involves discovering more solutions and researching best practices so that I can use them in my own workflows and projects.

 ### What's your setup for ___?